abhivij/GI-Tract-Image-Segmentation/README.md

 ℹ️ Please refer to https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation for more details

 -------------------------------------------------------------------------------------------------------

-🧠 **Model Overview**
+🧠 **Methodology**

-- Architecture: SegFormer with mit-b1 encoder
+- Model Architecture : SegFormer with mit-b1 encoder
-- Classification (presence) head to handle empty masks
+  * Classification (presence) head to handle empty masks
-- Loss = (Dice + SoftBCE) for segmentation + BCE for presence head
+- Loss : (Dice + SoftBCE) for segmentation + BCE for presence head
-- Used 2.5D input slices to obtain inter-slice context
+- Input : Used 2.5D image slices to obtain inter-slice context
+- Data coherence : Ensured that all slices from the same case-day receive identical augmentations to maintain 3D consistency
-- EMA (Exponential Moving Average) weights for final evaluation
+- Stabilization : EMA (Exponential Moving Average) weights for final evaluation

 -------------------------------------------------------------------------------------------------------

 📈 **Best Score (Combined metric)**